 Welcome to VITA, featuring the best of St John’s College - the old and the new.

 Garreth Ewing, Head Hockey Coach at St John’s College, is also the Head Coach for the South African Men’s Hockey team who will be making their way to the 2020 Summer Olympics in Tokyo.

-Welcome to the last edition of the College Classifieds for 2020.
+Welcome to the April edition of College Classifieds.
 College Classifieds is our digital publication that offers the St John's community the opportunity to advertise their wares and services with fellow Johannians.

 Today we celebrate Africa Day.
 Africa Day was first celebrated on 25 May 1963 when the leaders of 32 African nations gathered in Addis Ababa, Ethiopia to form the Organisation of African Unity (OAU).
 On 25 May 2001, after 38 years, the OAU was replaced by the African Union, which celebrates its 19th anniversary this year.